two-hundred/celerity-docs/docs/applications/intro.md

 There are 7 main infrastructure resource types including [`celerity/vpc`](/docs/applications/resources/celerity-vpc), [`celerity/sqlDatabase`](/docs/applications/resources/celerity-sql-database), [`celerity/datastore`](/docs/applications/resources/celerity-datastore), [`celerity/cache`](/docs/applications/resources/celerity-cache), [`celerity/topic`](/docs/applications/resources/celerity-topic), [`celerity/queue`](/docs/applications/resources/celerity-queue) and [`celerity/bucket`](/docs/applications/resources/celerity-bucket).

-In addition to these, there are also convenience resource types for shared handler configuration and application secrets.
+In addition to these, there are also convenience resource types for shared handler configuration ([`celerity/handlerConfig`](/docs/applications/resources/celerity-handler-config)) and application secrets and configuration ([`celerity/config`](/docs/applications/resources/celerity-config)).
-Each of these resources are versioned over time, the implementation of these resource types are spread across the Celerity runtime and deploy engine.
+Each of these resource types are versioned over time, the implementation of these resource types are spread across the Celerity runtime and deploy engine.
 The runtime and deploy engine projects will indicate which resource versions are supported for a given version of the software.

 The `celerity/api`, `celerity/consumer` and `celerity/schedule` resource types can be composed together to make up a single application.